zarail/zarail/README.md

 ### Hi there! 👋 I'm Zara! 😊

 🚀 I’m pursuing a career as a web developer.<br>

 🌱 I’m currently learning React.js.<br>

+🏆 My Skills:
+HTML | CSS | Javascript | React.js | Bootstrap | Ruby on Rails | Ruby | SQL | Prototyping | Figma | UX-UI | Git

 🔗 Explore my [LinkedIn](https://www.linkedin.com/in/zahra-ilkhan/) profile for additional information about my background.

-### My Skills:

-HTML | CSS | Javascript | React.js | Bootstrap | Ruby on Rails | Ruby | SQL | Prototyping | Figma | UX-UI | Git

 <!--
 **zarail/zarail** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.